 Angels in the Stretch

-Cons: Sabrina is pretty stupid to confide in John David Carson (Empire of the Ants), rockin' a terrible Irish accent as the corrupt jockey; there's not too many people around by the track --just a handful --ever.
+Cons: Sabrina is pretty stupid to confide in John David Carson (Empire of the Ants), rockin' a terrible Irish accent as a dishonest on-the-take jockey even after he goes way overboard seeming shady.
+There's not too many people around by the track - I mean even for Spelling-Goldberg Productions, there's just no one around.
 You'd think there was only one horse, and only one jockey and one gambler in the whole damn world.
-Even some stock footage might have helped.
+Terrible 'horses' mouth' pun bit at the end with Bosley.

 Angels on Vacation